Compare Belgium short breaks

 Leuven

-Planning check: Decide whether the trip is a rail day, an easy overnight, or a fuller city rhythm that needs space for the library, beguinage, beer, and green edge.
+Decide first: Decide between a rail day, an easy overnight, or a fuller stay with time for the library, beguinage, beer, and green edge.

 Mechelen